jbelelieu/atos/README.md

 100%, no question.
 I used this personally, and I can't lose years of data for an upgrade.
 Your data won't becoming obsolete and you won't need to re-import anything with future versions.

+**Why isn't this using modern PHP tools like Composer?**

+The goal was always a zero-dependency application that can be setup in seconds.
+By adding complexity in the form of package managers and the such, it adds extra steps I don't want to put people through.
+In thoery, assuming you have PHP8 installed locally, all you have to do is unzip the latest release and start the PHP server.
+I intend to keep it that way: simplicity is poetry in code!

 # Special Thank You!

 - The fine folks over at [phpLiteAdmin](https://www.phpliteadmin.org/) for the SQLite3 manager.